 We also had the opportunity to see the new Tiger Cubs debut at the tiger habitat located in Asia Quest.
 The cubs, Metis (male), Callisto (female) and Elara (female), were born in March and are named after Jupiter’s moons, as their father’s name is Jupiter.

 For the past two months, the cubs have been growing bigger and stronger in a behind-the-scenes denning area with their mother, Irisa.
 Amur tigers, also historically referred to as Siberian tigers, are critically endangered; fewer than 400 individuals are believed to exist in the forests of the Russian Far East.
 They were simply adorable!

 There are so many wonderful sections to the Zoo and Aquarium.
-My best piece of advice is wear comfortable walking shoes and be sure to apply sun screen.
+My best piece of advice is wearing comfortable walking shoes and be sure to apply sunscreen.
 The Zoo is huge and there is a lot of walking.
 We were lucky that it was only a high of 72 degrees on the day we went so it was extremely comfortable with low humidity.

 I would suggest packing your own food, drinks and snacks to save money.
-We found the food prices to be around $10 for meal (including a drink) which isn’t bad but it can add up.
-They do offer a very limited amount of gluten free items so if you have a need for gluten free food I would suggest that you pack your own.
+We found the food prices to be around $10 for meal (including a drink) which isn’t bad, but it can add up.
+They do offer a very limited amount of gluten free items so if you have a need for gluten free food, I suggest that you pack your own.

 There are lots of rides and attractions that are additional costs throughout the Columbus Zoo that you can choose to do.
 We chose not too but I think the next time we go we might consider those.
 They do sell a ride wristband which I would consider in the future.
 Also, parking is $10 so be sure to budget for that too.